aimeos/aimeos-docs/src/frontend/html/email-components.md

 ## Structure

-Payment e-mails consists of a [HTML](../../config/client-html/email-payment.md#name) and a [text](../../config/client-html/email-payment.md#name_3) part.
+Payment e-mails consists of an [HTML](../../config/client-html/email-payment.md#name) and a [text](../../config/client-html/email-payment.md#name_3) part.
 They are sent in one e-mail as alternative views and the mail clients will display the one that is preferred by the customer.

 ![Aimeos-email-service-html](Aimeos-email-service-html.png)
 ![Aimeos-email-service-text](Aimeos-email-service-text.png)